Charles Owen O'Conor: Life

-The eldest son of Denis O'Conor, Charles O'Conor was educated at Downside School in England and became an Irish Liberal Party Member of Parliament (MP) for Roscommon from March 1860 until his defeated at the 1880 general election.
+The eldest son of Denis O'Conor, he was educated at Downside School in England and became an Irish Liberal Party Member of Parliament (MP) for Roscommon from March 1860 until he was defeated at the 1880 general election.
 He was an unsuccessful candidate for Wexford in 1883.
 He was appointed High Sheriff of Sligo for 1863 and High Sheriff of Roscommon for 1884.

 He was also President of the Society for the Preserving the Irish Language, a precursor of the Gaelic League.
 He wrote a history of his family called "The O'Conors of Connacht".

+Personal life

-He married twice; firstly Georgina Mary, the daughter of Thomas Perry, with whom he had four sons, and secondly Ellen Letitia, the daughter of John Lewis More O'Ferrall, of Co.
-Longford.
-He was succeeded by his son, Denis Charles Joseph O'Conor.
+He married on the 21 April 1868, Georgina Mary Perry, the daughter of Thomas Perry of Bitham House, Warwickshire, England, with whom he had four sons;